alejandrocoria/web/content/projects/MapFrontiers.md

 This mod is an addon for [Journey Map](https://www.curseforge.com/minecraft/mc-mods/journeymap) that allows you to divide the map into regions and assign them names and colors.

-At the moment it only works in singleplayer.

 Need Journey Map 1.12.2-5.7.0.